 It’s not all been good news for consumers though.
-Monthly rent in England rose by £25 to £600, and by £50 to £1,400 in London in the 12 month to September 2015.
-It now costs 144% more to rent a two bedroom flat in the capital than in the country as a whole.
+Monthly rent in England rose by £25 to £600, and by £50 to £1,400 in London in the 12 months to September 2015.
+It now costs 144% more to rent a two-bedroom flat in the capital than in the country as a whole.

 All of this has been accompanied by the continuing rise of consumer credit.
 The average household now owes £353 more in unsecured debt than they did one year ago – that’s a total of £6,598 per household and £178 billion in total.

 - People in the UK owed £1.458 trillion at the end of November 2015.
 This is up from £1.423 trillion at the end of November 2014 – an extra £708.35 per UK adult.

 - Christmas spending began to show in October 2015 with an average of 434 purchases – up 23 from September – made in the UK every second using debit and credit cards, based on figures from the UK Cards Association.

 - The Office of National Statistics says that the average house price for first-time buyers was £218,000 in October 2015, which is an annual increase of 5.9%.